 - Fleeting Demographic Rule: The way Roode used special enforcer Sting to retain the title at Against All Odds 2012 was an adaptation of Bret Hart's WWF Championship victory against The Undertaker with Shawn Michaels as the referee at SummerSlam 1997, except Hart's looked a bit more like he lucked into it thanks to Shawn hating him so much whereas Roode actively goaded and baited Sting like an evil genius.

 - Foreign Wrestling Heel: In Team Canada.

-- Fun with Acronyms: His Villain Team-Up with Kaz and Daniels starting in August 2013 is called the Extraordinary Gentlemen's Organization (E.G.O.).
+- Fun with Acronyms: His Villain Team-Up with Kaz and Daniels from August 2013 up to February 2014 was called the Extraordinary Gentlemen's Organization (E.G.O.).

 - It's All About Me: Do the words "Leader of the Selfish Generation" really make it obvious?

-- It's Personal: Before his latest heel turn, considered Immortal firing Jay Lethal, a friend of his, this.
+- It's Personal: Before his 2011 heel turn, he considered Immortal firing Jay Lethal, a friend of his, this.
 Resulting in him giving Hulk Hogan a major "The Reason You Suck" Speech and telling them its soon to be game over.